0n4t3/nipy/README.md

 ni.py or "Nate's Inane Post Yeeter" is about as serious of a project as the name implies.
-It's a CLI Python client designed to post plain text messages simultaneously to Nostr relays of your choosing and a server that supports the Mastodon API.
+It's a CLI Python client designed to post plain text messages simultaneously to Nostr relays of your choosing, a server that supports the Mastodon API, and BlueSky.
 It's a work in progress so use it as such.

 ## Why?
 I was bored.